VonHeikemen/devlog/content/tools/build-your-first-lua-config-for-neovim.md

 :echo stdpath("config")
 ```

-Now we are going to edit the file we are going to call `init.lua`.
+Now we are going to edit the configuration file.

 ```vim
 :exe "edit" stdpath("config") . "/init.lua"
 ```

-After doing that we'll be in "blank page" but the file doesn't exists on the system just yet.
+After doing that we'll be in a "blank page".
+At this point the file doesn't exists on the system just yet.
 We need to save it with this command.

 ```vim
 :write